kristoffer-dyrkorn/terrain-decimator/README.md

 ## Details

-Given a input terrain, where should the samples be located - in order to give the best surface approximation within a specified triangle budget?
+Given a input terrain, where should the samples be located - in order to produce an optimal surface approximation within a given triangle budget?

-The sample points should be evenly spaced.
-This will lead to ("round triangles") in the triangulation.
-To support this, the sample point generator is based on a Poisson disk sampler.
-In addition, the sampler uses a weighing function as a guide for the point selection process: The function must - for some location - output the desired sample density at that location.
-This enables custom and flexible sampling strategies - some examples:
+The sample points should be evenly spaced, ensuring ("round triangles") in the output mesh.
+This is ensured by using a sample generator that is based on a Poisson disk sampler.
+In addition, the sampler uses a weighing function to guide the point selection process: This function must - for some location - output the desired sample density at that location.
+This enables custom and flexible sampling strategies.
+Some examples:

 - Regular sampling: A fixed distance between points
 - Points of interest: Higher sample density at given geographical locations